Kemanai

 Kemanai Town was formerly located in Kazuno, Akita Prefecture.
 It corresponds to the current Towada Kemanai, Towada Okada, and Towada Setaishi areas of Kazuno City.

 History

-On 1 April 1889, the implementation of the led to the creation of the town.
+On 1 April 1889, the implementation of the Town and Village system led to the creation of the town.
 The town was formed by the merger of the following villages: Kemanai Village, Okada Village, and Setaishi Village.

 Up until 1945, the town hosted a POW internment camp which hosted a significant amount of Italians, which were held captives after the events of the Japanese-Italian War.
 The camp was temporarily coordinated in its last months by Mario Indelli who made sure the civilians were kept safe up until the Allied Forces arrived.

-On 31 March, 1955 the town would be formally abolished and merged with the now newly established Towada Town.
-Following a few years, on 1 April, 1972, Towada Town merged with Hanawa Town, Osarizawa Town, and Hachimantai Village to form Kazuno.
+On 31 March 1955 the town would be formally abolished and merged with the now newly established Towada Town.
+Following a few years, on 1 April 1972, Towada Town merged with Hanawa Town, Osarizawa Town, and Hachimantai Village to form Kazuno.